tbarnes98/CS3841/README.md

 # Labs

-Lab assignments for CS3841 - Design of Operating Systems
+The lab assignments for CS3841 - Design of Operating Systems